dbos-inc/dbos-docs/docs/tutorials/idempotency-tutorial.md

 :::info

 It's not a coincidence that both idempotency keys and [workflow identities](./workflow-tutorial#workflow-identity) are UUIDs.
-If you run a workflow with an idempotency key, the identity of that execution is set to that UUID.
+If you run a workflow with an idempotency key UUID, the identity of that execution is set to that UUID.

 :::